-During the in-board portion of the training I let all the training dogs socialize and play four times a day, seven days a week.
-I believe that a social dog is a well-adjusted dog and we need to get the dog's basic social needs met in order to reach a point where the dog is most receptive to the training.
+During the in-board portion of the training we let all the training dogs socialize and play four times a day, seven days a week.
+We believe that a social dog is a well-adjusted dog and we need to get the dog's basic social needs met in order to reach a point where the dog is most receptive to the training.
 These periods are closely supervised and each dog's social behavior is modified towards the canine norm.
 Any fear and/or aggression issues are dealt with during these outings.

 We firmly believe that all dogs are born social.
 Sometimes things happen that turn a friendly dog into an aggressive animal.
 If your dog reacts aggressively when it sees other dogs, or even some humans, it's usually because he doesn't know how to trust.
 He may be experiencing anxiety or even fear and could be over-compensating with aggression.